Fast sampling of satisfying assignments from random $k$-SAT with applications to connectivity: Identifying a set of ``marked'' variables with good marginals

-In the remaining of this section we bound the marginals of $\mu_\Omega$ (the uniform distribution over the satisfying assignments of the formula $\Phi$, Definition~\ref{def:subformula}) on any marked and auxiliary variable.
-In fact, we prove the stronger result that the marginal distribution of $\mu_{\Omega}$ on $\mathcal{V}_{\mathrm m} \cup \mathcal{V}_{\mathrm a} $ is very close to the uniform distribution.
-Recall also that all the variables in bad clauses of $\Phi$ are bad (Proposition~\ref{prop:bad}), and thus, we can consider the subformula $\Phi_{\mathrm{bad}} := (\bv, \bc)$, which is satisfiable under the hypothesis of Lemma~\ref{lem:marking}.
+In the remaining of this section we bound the marginals of $\mu_\Omega$ (recall that $\mu_\Omega$ is the uniform distribution over the satisfying assignments of the formula $\Phi$, Definition~\ref{def:subformula}) on any marked and auxiliary variable.
+In fact, we prove the stronger result that the marginal distribution of $\mu_{\Omega}$ on $\mathcal{V}_{\mathrm m} \cup \mathcal{V}_{\mathrm a} $ is $\varepsilon$-uniform, i.e., very close to the uniform distribution, see Definition~\ref{def:uniform}.
+We give a bound for each one of the markings established in Lemmas~\ref{lem:marking} and~\ref{lem:marking:r1}.
+Here we write $\Lambda_1 \cup \Lambda_2$ for the combined assignment of $\Lambda_1$ and $\Lambda_2$.